bixb922/umidiparser/README.md

+# umidiparser - low footprint MIDI file parser for Micropython, CircuitPython and Python

 ## DESCRIPTION
-umidiparser - This module reads (parses) MIDI files and returns the MIDI events contained in the file.
-It is optimized for Micropython on a microcontroller with limited resources.
+This module reads MIDI files (SMF files) and gets all the MIDI events contained in the file.
+It also can return each event at the corresponding time.

 Example:

     import umidiparser
     import utime
-    for event in umidiplay.MidiFile("example.mid"):
+    for event in umidiplay.MidiFile("example.mid").play():
-        # Wait until this event is due
-        utime.sleep_us( event.delta_us )
+        # .play will sleep, avoiding time drift, before returning the event on time
         # Process the event according to type
         if event.status == umidiplay.NOTE_ON:
-            ... start the note event.note on event.channel with event.velocity
+            ... start the note with midi number event.note on channel event.channel with event.velocity
         elif event.status == umidiplay.NOTE_OFF :
-            ... stop the note event.note stop to sound ...
+            ... stop the note event.note .
         elif event.status == umidiplay.PROGRAM_CHANGE:
             ... change midi program to event.program on event.channel ....
         else: